dgb/marionette/README.md

 Marionette is inspired by HTTP and Sinatra.

-Many Javascript frameworks provide a heavy framework on the client that causes duplication in archetecture.
+Many Javascript frameworks provide a heavy framework on the client that causes duplication in architecture.

 Marionette eschews this, and instead has the client behave like its namesake.
 The idea is: we've already written this application for the server, so why not simply have the browser behave accordingly?
 Essentially, we design the client-side application so that its dispatch cycle mimics what would happen in a page-based, server side system, but taking advantage of lighter data-based payloads.